 Originating from Havana, Cuba, these affectionate, gentle, and clever lapdogs are popular among dog owners.
 This breed is known to sleep up to 18 hours a day.
 They also don’t require too much exercise – brisk walks around the block several times a week is enough.
-They can even get their exercise through playing inside the house and they have a tendency to nap after physical activities.
+They can even get their exercise by playing inside the house, and they have a tendency to nap after physical activities.
 These are small dogs – Be careful not to ever exercise.

 If your pet has severe separation anxiety, consider getting another Havanese as a companion.
-They are also known to be aloof towards strangers so early socialization will definitely help.
+They are also known to be aloof towards strangers, so early socialization will definitely help.

 When it comes to intelligent dogs, Poodles rank among the top.
 This breed is extremely smart and highly intuitive – they can easily pick up on body language.
 That being said, they require a peaceful home.
 These sensitive dogs can literally get sick in stressful conditions.

 They are known to be affectionate and even clingy.
 If you’re planning on getting one, be aware that Poodles require lots of company and are prone to separation anxiety once they get attached to their owners.
-They need to be exercised for thirty minutes to an hour a day to prevent them from becoming a destructive and barking menace.
+They need to be exercised for thirty minutes to an hour a day to prevent them from becoming destructive and barking menace.

 Poodles are also great swimmers.
 Is your dog overly excited to greet you when you get home and anxious when you leave?
 These are symptoms of separation anxiety.
 When you leave the house, play some dog music to calm your pet and leave some lights on if you won’t be back by nighttime.
 Socialize your Poodle while still young and expose him to different sights and sounds.

 Lastly, be aware that Poodles are prone to major health problems because of extensive inbreeding.
 Get them from a reputable breeder if you can.